MolimoWang/EventManagementSystem/02-analysis/usecases/docs/02-delete_event.md

 ### Course of Events -- Organizer

-- 1.The organizer selects the event to delete.
+- 1. The organizer selects the delete event functionality adjacent to the event they want to remove on the list events page
-- 2.The system queries this event among all events.
-- 3.The system passes requests to the service.
-- 4.The system asks the organizer to confirm.
+- 2. The system asks the organizer to confirm the deletion of the event (03-delete_event.png)
-- 5.The organizer selects **Yes**.
+- 3. The organizer clicks OK
-- 6.The event is deleted.
-- 7.The system displays remaining events to the organizer.
+- 4. The system returns to the list events page (02-view_events_history.png) and the venue is no longer displayed

 ### Sequence Diagram
 ![Delete Event_Organizer](/02-analysis/sequence-diagrams/Common/02-delete_event_organizer.png)